Federico0307/AI-s_Project/README.md

 ## Problem formulation

+The main problem addressed in this project is the need for a reliable, data-driven approach to predicting the future market price of a car.
+Leveraging machine learning techniques, the objective is to analyse the results of predictive models that can provide accurate estimates based on specific car attributes.

 Key aspects of the problem include:

 Data Collection: Use of a comprehensive data set where various car attributes such as make, model, year of production, mileage and condition are present.